goreleaser/goreleaser/www/content/ci.md

 your build is triggered by a "push to tag".)
 This will allow goreleaser to create a release with that version, but it won't be able to build a proper changelog containing just the messages from the commits since the prior tag.
+Note that the build performs a shallow clone of git repositories and will only contain tags that reference the latest commit.

 ```yml
 steps: